-A Gaussian mixture model is one of the most important example of a mixture model.
+A Gaussian mixture model is one of the most important examples of a mixture model.
 Mathematically, a GMM is a probability distribution which is the weighted sum of several Gaussian distributions in $\mR^N$.
-Namely, an $n$ Gaussians mixture model has the form
+Namely, an \emph{$n$-component Gaussian mixture model (GMM)} is given by

 Here